Robotics-Club-IIT-BHU/Hardware-Track-Specialization-22/Week_2/flask/README.md

 pip install opencv-python
 ```

-### STEP 6: Change the host name to the pi's ip address and cv2.VideoCapture() with raspi camera api.
+### STEP 6: Change the host name to the Pi's ip address and cv2.VideoCapture() with raspi camera api.

 ### STEP 7: Run host.py inside your virtual environment
 ```bash